- 45 Hour Hold

 Undergraduate students requesting to change majors or programs of study must do so through the Colleges’ Freshman Advising Center or the college advising center of the desired major or program of study.
 The change is not official until the advisor reviews and approves the request, preferably with the student, and makes the change in the Student Information System.
-Once filed, major changes are effective immediately up to Census Date.
-Advising fees are adjusted on major changes, if applicable, up to Census Date.
-After Census Date, changes are effective for the next semester.
+Major changes are effective immediately.
 An undergraduate student may declare up to three majors.

 Some majors have specific requirements for admission to their programs.
 Students should consult an academic advisor for additional information before changing majors.